MarioVilas/winappdbg/doc/source/Debugging.rst

 Labels are used to represent memory locations in a more user-friendly way than simply using their addresses.
 This is useful to provide a better user interface, both for input and output.
 Also, labels can be useful when DLL libraries in a debugee are relocated on each run - memory addresses change every time, but labels don't.

-For example, the label *"kernel32  CreateFileA"* always points to the *CreateFileA* function of the *kernel32.dll* library.
+For example, the label *"kernel32!CreateFileA"* always points to the *CreateFileA* function of the *kernel32.dll* library.
 The actual memory address, on the other hand, may change across Windows versions.

 In addition to exported functions, debugging symbols are used whenever possible.

-A complete explanation on how labels work can be found at the wiki page HowLabelsWork.
+A complete explanation on how labels work can be found at the Advanced Topics section of this document.

 Example #13: getting the label for a given memory address
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++